SFC-Sarge/LinqLanguageEditor2022/Walkthrough Create Language Editor.md

 ```

-The Editor features are:
+This Language Editor's current features are:

--   C\# Code Syntax Colorzation Support (Note: Our use of .linq files are C\#
+-   CSharp Code Syntax Colorzation Support (Note: Our use of .linq files are created as CSharp files and use
-	syntax and formatted files with .linq file extension.)
+	syntax and formatted provide by the CSharp Compiler but have a .linq file extension.)

 -   IntelliSense Support